Sakai: Economy

 Sakai was traditionally dependent on heavy industry and its port.
-However, after the period of high economic growth after War War II, along with the development and expansion of the Osaka metropolitan area, Sakai also has lso increased become a satellite city (commuter town) for Osaka metropolis, as represented by the development of Senboku New Town.
+However, after a period of high economic growth after World War II, along with the development and expansion of the Osaka metropolitan area, Sakai also has increasingly become a satellite city (commuter town) for Osaka metropolis, as represented by the development of Senboku New Town.
 Shimano, a major manufacturer of cycling and fishing products, is based in Sakai.

 Kura Sushi, the conveyor belt sushi chain, has its headquarters in Sakai.